larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 Now, we want to color the nodes according to their differential expression.
 From the left panel side menu, select **Style** (it is underneath **Network**).
 Then click on the **◀** button in the **Fill Color** row and set **Column** to the node attribute **l2FC**.
 Since this is a numeric value, we will use the **Continuous Mapping** as the **Mapping Type**, and set a color gradient for how differentially expressed each gene is.
 The default Cytoscape color gradient blue--white--red already gives a nice visualization of the log ratio.

 _Are the up-regulated nodes grouped together?_

+### 2.5 Save data

+To keep all the networks, data, and visualizations you created, you can save them as a Cytoscape session and open them at a later time point.
+Go to **File → Save**, choose where to save the file, give it a proper name and click the **Save** button.

 ## Exercise 3